blackstonecan/flappy-bird-game/README.md

 # Flappy Bird Neural Network Model

-This project is based on [that](https://github.com/CodingTrain/Flappy-Bird-Clone).
+This project is based on [that](https://thecodingtrain.com/challenges/100-neuroevolution-flappy-bird).

-## Available Scripts
+## Improvments and Modifications

-In the project directory, you can run:
+Bird model, predict dynamics are modified.
+Input size of neural network is reduced and optimized.
+New generations of birds' distribution is also modified.

 ## Setup